 Nico: Yeah.
 We’ll have to get you on to talk about that for sure.
 Because I’m not aware of that, I know it’s kind of a dead letter, or at least it has been for 60, 70 years as it relates to the Supreme Court but its interesting and kind of shocking to hear it’s not a dead letter in the lower courts, we’ll get you to talk about that.
 But in the meantime, David, thanks again.

 David: Thanks so much.

-Nico: That was assistant professor of law at Belmont University, and Fire legal fellow David L. Hudson, Jr. This podcast is hosted, produced, and recorded by me Nico Perino, and edited by Aaron Reese.
+Nico: That was assistant professor of law at Belmont University, and Fire legal fellow David L. Hudson, Jr. This podcast is hosted, produced, and recorded by me Nico Perrino, and edited by Aaron Reese.
 You can learn more about So to Speak by following us on Twitter at twitter.com/freespeechtalk or liking us on Facebook at facebook.com/sotospeakpodcast.
-Email feedback comes to firstname.lastname@example.org, and if you enjoyed this episode, we take reviews at Apple Podcast and Google Podcast they help us attract new listeners to the show.
+Email feedback comes to email@example.com, and if you enjoyed this episode, we take reviews at Apple Podcast and Google Podcast they help us attract new listeners to the show.
 And as I say always, I thank you all for listening.